 From the table below, respondents' use of airline services in Malaysia because of product packaging holds a mean of 3.59 and standard deviation of 0.984.
 Additionally, product pricing factor has a mean of 3.76 and standard deviation of 0.950.
 Meanwhile, consumer-based-stories as a factor respondents use services of airlines in Malaysia has a mean of 3.84 and standard deviation of 0.895.
-Finally, product history as a factor respondents' use services of airlines in Malaysia has a mean of 3.84 and standard deviation of 3.83 and standard deviation of 0.949.
+Finally, product history as a factor respondents' use services of airlines in Malaysia holds a mean of 3.83 and standard deviation of 0.949.